 Key Takeaways

 This guide is for nonprofit executive directors, development directors, board members, and consultants who want to build fundraising strategy — not just a better fundraising calendar.
+If you need the tactical template to execute your strategy, see our step-by-step fundraising plan template.
+For budget-conscious approaches, see our guide to low-cost fundraising ideas that actually work.
+For the complete list, see 101 fundraising ideas for nonprofits.

 Why Most Nonprofit Fundraising Strategies Fail